pagong/jitsi-meet-on-k3os/README.md

 #### Set up a ddclient pod for automatic DDNS updates

-[`Ddclient`][13] is a popular [Perl script][14] that regularly checks the external WAN IP of a home network.
+[`Ddclient`][13] is a popular Perl script that regularly checks the external WAN IP of a home network.
-If this IP address changes, the A record of your dynamic DNS provider can be automatically updated.
+If this IP address changes, [`ddclient`][14] can automatically update the A record of your dynamic DNS provider.
+In a cloud-native project like this, we want to run `ddclient` as a container in a K8s pod, as well.

 In a recent [blog post][11] Jocye Lin has written about how to "Set up a free Dynamic DNS service with ddclient on Kubernetes".
 Her code can be found at [kubesail.com][12].
 She made a K8s deployment manifest for a `ddclient` container.
 And the data for the usual `ddclient.conf` file has been put into a K8s secret.